Richard5656/termi/README.md

 TermI is a project designed to open applications with shortcuts rather than typing in tedious command lines.

 Note:
+TermI is in alpha testing!
-TermI is currently in alpha 1.3
+TermI is currently in alpha 1.4

-UPDATE DECEMBER 15 Wednesday!
-2021 !
+UPDATE DECEMBER 16 Thursday!
+(2021)
 Whats new?
-1. Added New 3D Linux logo to system info.
+1. Added Back command to built in terminal.
-2. Added a welcome Text to the home.py when you enter your correct username and password.
-3. Added a Custom Terminal for TermI.
+2. Fixed the import (filename) is not a package error
+3. removed the Change username and password as it could easliy be changed with the setup.
+4. Added Gui Web Browser.

+IMPORTAIN!!
+This will be the last update until christmas break passe's I wish you all a merry christmas!